mwangi-george2/Analyzing-World-Population-Data-local/script.md

     ## 1             1.79

 The population of the region of Latin America and the Caribbean has been growing at a declining rate, according to the graph above.
-Between 1960 and 2020, this region’s average growth rate was 1.794714 percent.
+Since 1960, this region’s average growth rate was 1.794714 percent.

 **South Asia Region**